 Top 10 Best Water Parks in USA

 #1.
-Kalahari Resort Located at the Wisconsin Dells – With a 125,000 sq. ft. indoor water park PLUS an outdoor water park this ranks at the tops of the list.
-With everything from the Victoria Falls Family Rafting to Safari Splash, this one is a don’t miss.
+Kalahari Resorts Located at the Wisconsin Dells – With a 125,000 sq. ft. indoor water park PLUS an outdoor water park this ranks at the tops of the list.
+With everything from the Victoria Falls Family Rafting to Safari Splash, this one is a don't miss.

 #2.
 Schlitterbahn Water Park in Kansas City, KS – Home of the tallest water slide in the country it even holds the Guinness World Record!
 It is 15 stories tall and riders reach speeds of 70MPH!